nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     - At least one of the optional fields must be provided.
     - Edits will replace existing values, edits are not cumulative.
     - Tags can be removed by typing `t/` without specifying any tags after it.
+    - Do note that `edit` is only for editing the event details, not the contact details.
+    - To link the event to a new contact, consider using [`linkcontact`](#link-contact-to-event) instead.

 **Example**:
 - `edit 1 r/100`